24 Boötis

 24 Boötis or g Boötis is a single, yellow-hued star in the constellation Boötes.
 It is faintly visible to the naked eye with an apparent visual magnitude of +5.59.
-Based upon an annual parallax shift of 10.00 mas, it is located around 326 light years from the Sun.
+Based upon an annual parallax shift of 10.59 mas, it is located around 308 light years from the Sun.
 The star is moving closer to the Sun with a radial velocity of −8 km/s.
 It is a thick disk star with a high galactic space velocity and an orbital eccentricity of 0.47±0.01 that carries it as close as 3.30±0.05 kpc to the Galactic Center, and as far away as 9.15±0.02 kpc.
 An extrasolar planet was discovered orbiting this star in 2018.

 This is an evolving red giant star with a stellar classification of G4 III-IV Fe-1, with the notation indicating the spectrum shows blended characteristics of a subgiant and giant star with an underabundance of iron.
-At the age of around 7 billion years old, it has 0.97 times the mass of the Sun but has expanded to 12 times the Sun's radius.
-The star is radiating 61.7 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,863 K.
+It has 1.46 times the mass of the Sun but has expanded to ten times the Sun's radius.
+The star is radiating 55 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,959 K.